 Students whose response is judged to be below the established passing criteria will be allowed a second opportunity to take the exam (with a different article).
 The same readers plus two additional doctoral faculty members assigned by the PCC will evaluate the second exam.
 Students must retake the exam by August 1.
 Feedback will be provided.
 Students who do not meet criteria the second time are dismissed from the Ph.D. program.

+2) Specialization Area Qualifying Projects and Exams.
+Specialization areas may require additional qualifying exams or projects.
+Requirements for completion and passing criteria are detailed on the specialization area websites.

-2) Scholarly Apprenticeship Requirements.
+3) Scholarly Apprenticeship Requirements.
 As part of their program requirements, all Ph.D. students must submit evidence of the following accomplishments to their specialization area faculty, and a copy of the supporting documentation will be placed in their file in the SOE Director’s Office.

 a.
 Research Forum: Research experience is to begin in students’ first year and continue throughout the program.
 The College sponsors a yearly Research Forum in which all doctoral students are expected to participate.
 Others, such as faculty, master’s students and undergraduates seeking an honors degree are also invited to participate.
 All doctoral students participate according to the following schedule: first year students attend other students’ presentations; second year students present a poster session; third and fourth year students present a paper.